 As an excellent alternative to traditional coverage, HSAs do not require mandatory insurance coverage.
 Still, these funds can cover expenses that are covered under traditional insurance polices and those that aren’t.

-Any HSA deposits that employers make to their employees’ accounts are fixed.
-They will not increase or change throughout the year unless employers want them to.
+Any HSA deposits that employers make to their employees’ accounts are fixed annually.
 Each year, the business owner will control how much they contribute to each employee’s benefits plan and change the amounts at their will.
 There are no renewals or increases.

 Especially Beneficial to Companies With Part-Time Employees

 Companies that have part-time employees may not be interested in providing traditional group plans because of their incredible expense.
 This makes Health Spending Accounts a fantastic alternative.

 Looking for a Bit More?
 Try Our Honeybee Solution

 The Honeybee Solution combines insurance and a defined contribution plan into the perfect package for employees.
 Honeybee has super-fast sign-up, the best cost controls, and an amazing array of covered health care expenses.
 There are essential medical plans, optional dental, and pooled plans.
 Head here to book a demo and see Honeybee in action.